Novel Gravastar Solutions: Investigating Stability, Energy, and Entropy in the Presence of Cloud of Strings and

 \section{Gravastar configuration with string and quintessence}

-In this section, we develop the gravastar structure by using the field equation in the framework of modified matter source.
-For this purpose, we devlop the gravastar by understanding its geometrical structure which can be partitioned into three different regions.
-The behavior of matter contents of these regions can be chracterized through specific type of EoS.
+In this section, we develop the gravastar structure by using the field equation in the framework of a modified matter source.
+For this purpose, we develop the gravastar by understanding its geometrical structure which can be partitioned into three different regions.
+The behavior of matter contents of these regions can be characterized through a specific type of EoS.
 Such geometrical structure is partitioned into interior ($0\leq r<r_1$), intermediate or thin-shell ($r_1< r<r_2$) and exterior region ($r_2<r$).
 Here, $r_1$ and $r_2$ denote the radius of inner and outer regions.
-Also, the thickness of the intermediate region is referred as $r_2-r_1$.
-The specific EoS for these regions are expressed as \begin{itemize} \item $p=-\sigma$ for inner region; \item $p=\sigma$ for intermediate region; \item $p=0=\sigma$ for outer region. \end{itemize} In the following subsections, we discuss in detail the solution of these regions by using the respective EoS.
+Also, the thickness of the intermediate region is referred to as $r_2-r_1$.
+The specific EoS for these regions is expressed as \begin{itemize} \item $p=-\sigma$ for inner region; \item $p=\sigma$ for intermediate region; \item $p=0=\sigma$ for the outer region. \end{itemize} In the following subsections, we discuss in detail the solution of these regions by using the respective EoS.